flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 For the next step, let's implement our on/off button and render it on the screen.

-First thing we need to do, is to add a couple of variables need for out button:
+The first thing we need to do is to add a couple of variables need to reference our button:

 ```dart
   // One sprite for each button state